Violence against women: prevention through respect and equality

 - Let your child know that people have diverse views, beliefs, values, religions, cultural practices and so on – and that it’s important to show respect even when you don’t agree with someone’s values or views.

-- Let your child know that everyone makes mistakes – for example, if your child forgets to pick up milk on the way home, don’t get angry or overreact.
-Instead you might say ‘It’s easy to forget – maybe next time leave a note to remind yourself’.
+- Let your child know that everyone makes mistakes.
+For example, if your child forgets to pick up milk on the way home, don’t get angry or overreact.
+Instead you might say ‘It’s easy to forget – maybe leave a note to remind yourself next time’.

-- Respect your child’s boundaries and let him know that it’s OK to say ‘no’ sometimes – for example, ‘No, I don’t want to go to Jack’s house to play’.
+- Respect your child’s boundaries and let them know that it’s OK to say ‘no’ sometimes – for example, ‘No, I don’t want to go to Jack’s house to play’.

 - Communicate openly and sort out conflicts fairly – for example, don’t yell or be aggressive towards your child in an argument.